 The IRA takes effect progressively with the first government-set prices effective in 2026.
 The IRA has and will meaningfully influence our business strategies and those of our competitors.
 In particular, the nine-year timeline to set prices for medicines approved under a new drug application reduces the attractiveness of investment in small molecule innovation.
-The full impact of the IRA on our business and the pharmaceutical industry, including the implications to us of a competitor's product being selected for price setting, remains uncertain.
+The IRA can cause changes to development approach and timing and investments at-risk.
+The full impact of the IRA on our business and the pharmaceutical industry, including the implications to us of competitors' products being selected for price setting, remains uncertain.